Demons are demons, right? Monsters from Hell, the Abyss, or whatever else you want to call it. What more is there to know?

 Of course, there is all manner of horrors roaming the Abyss.
-Demonic constructs, living demons and monsters specifically created by demon lords, demons so savage and mindless they might be considered wildlife, and others that can’t even be put into a category.
+Demonic constructs, living demons and monsters specifically created by demon lords, demons so savage and mindless lthey might be considered wildlife, and others that can’t even be put into a category.
 And those are just the ones that are official!
 It says nothing about the various homebrewed and other 3rd party horrors DMs can place in their worlds!

 Not everything with demons is killed or be killed, however, as some demons rose up and became demon princes or lords.
-The demon lords commanded armies of followers and often battled against devils and their own kind for the right to be the only demon prince left standing.
+The demon lords commanded armies of followers (and lesser demon types) and often battled against devils and their own kind for the right to be the only demon prince left standing.
 Typically, if your party is fighting a named demon, then they are crossing blades with a demon prince.

 What Are Devils Then?

 It’s hard to believe that something Lawful evil can exist in the Underdark, but it can!
 These devils are more like fallen angels in their mannerisms, and rather than being mindless fighters they are tricksters and liars.
 Rather than kill a human and take his soul, they want to trick you into giving it away through a contract.
 Devils also have a strict hierarchy in their lands.

 Unlike with demons where every powerful demon with an army can just up and call himself a demon prince, every devil is subservient to another devil and they know this, all the way up to archdevils and then the highest devil ever: Asmodeus.
 Every devil has a purpose, and they seek to serve it well.
 Heck, devils even follow the rules set out in their contracts.
 They know all the loopholes, stack the deck, and take advantage of every bit of ambiguity that they can find, but if someone manages to beat or outwit them, they follow the contract and take the loss.